Economic variable selection: Posterior, marginal likelihood, and loss

-This section derives the posterior, the loss, and the marginal likelihood under the normal linear regression model specified in Subsection \ref{subsec:Normal linear model with g prior}.
-The subscript $\gamma$ is suppressed in this section to simplify notations.
+This section derives the posterior, the marginal likelihood, and the loss under the normal linear regression model specified in Subsection \ref{subsec:Normal linear model with g prior}.
+The subscript $\gamma$ is suppressed in this section to simplify notation, except for the number of predictors.
+We use $k$ instead of $p_{\gamma}$.

 Suppose we have the training data $D = \{ y_{i}, \bm{x}_{i} \}_{i = 1}^{n}$.
 The matrix representation gives $\bm{y} = (y_{1}, \dots, y_{n})^{\prime}$ and $\bm{X} = (\bm{x}_{1}, \dots, \bm{x}_{n})^{\prime}$.
 Consider the following normal linear regression and prior distribution: